MarcoKuehne/marcokuehne.github.io/README.md

 Make changes to the `README.md` via GitHub web interface.
 I need to `pull` these changes into RStudio.
 Check the right upper panel "Diff".
 Select `pull`.
 You can also find big blue down and green up arrows.

 I add this sentence.
-I save on RStudio, thus it appears as a change in the Git panel.
+I save on RStudio, thus it appears as a change to `README.md` in the Git panel.
+I select this file and green up arrow (push).
+I enter my credentials and close.
+I click `commit`, enter a commit message, click `commit` again and close the extra window.

+### More Git Commands

 Some more git commands for the terminal:

-git init
-git add .
+- `git init`
+- `git add .`

 <https://rachaellappan.github.io/bookdown/>

-git commit -m "Started book"
+- `git commit -m "Started book"`

 I followed the video "How to create a bookdown book in 5 minutes":